 - Map and Locations

-Emily Zawacki is a fourth-year Geological Sciences Ph.D.
+Emily Zawacki is a fifth-year Geological Sciences Ph.D.
 Candidate studying under Ramon Arrowsmith and Christopher Campisano in the School of Human Evolution and Social Change.

 Please be sure to also check out her educational geology blog, It's Sedimentary!